-As the Commission receives responses with which to inform and shape the delivery of a net-zero economy for Scotland, we would hope that the knowledge and thinking of the college sector, a sector which is increasingly supporting both the development of an inclusive, cohesive and resilient economy across Scotland, is taken into consideration in the next stages of the work of the Commission, especially around planning, investing and implementing a transition to environmentally and socially sustainable jobs, sectors and economies, and in building on Scotland's economic and workforce strengths and potential.
+As SCDI receives responses with which to inform and shape the report and its recommendations, we would hope that the knowledge and thinking of the college sector, a sector which is increasingly supporting both the development of an inclusive, cohesive and resilient economy across Scotland, is taken into consideration, especially around planning, investing and implementing a transition to environmentally and socially sustainable jobs, sectors and economies, and in building on Scotland's economic and workforce strengths and potential.

-We note that the Commission intends to work openly and transparently, and engage meaningfully with workers, communities, NGOs, business and industry leaders, and other relevant bodies across Scotland.
-As part of this engagement we would welcome the opportunity to consult with the Commission, given the crucial role that colleges will play in supporting the transition to a net zero economy in communities across Scotland in their role as civic anchors, and in ensuring that this transition to a net-zero carbon economy is a successful one.
+We would welcome the opportunity to engage further with SCDI and its Clean Growth Leadership Group project on this agenda, and to input into the report given the crucial role that colleges will play in supporting the transition to a net zero economy and clean growth in communities across Scotland.
+In their role as civic anchors across Scotland colleges can help ensure that the transition to a net-zero carbon economy is a successful one, by helping Scottish businesses to create new green jobs, boost productivity and grow sustainably as they decarbonise their products, services and operations.

-Colleges Scotland June 2020
+Colleges Scotland October 2020